Meixner matrix ensembles: Additional observations

 \subsection{Unresolved questions}

-\begin{question} For fixed $A,B,C$ the research of the set $M(A,B,C)$ of the ensembles on $\mathbb{H}_{n,\beta}$ which satisfies $\mathbb{E}((\textbf{X}-\textbf{Y})^2|\textbf{S})=A\textbf{S}^2+B\textbf{S}+C\textbf{I}_n$ led for $n=1$ to the Laha Lukacs study which shows $M(A,B,C)$ is a natural exponential family.
+\begin{question} For fixed $A,B,C$ the research of the set $M(A,B,C)$ of the ensembles on $\mathbb{H}_{n,\beta}$ which satisfies $\mathbb{E}((\textbf{X}-\textbf{Y})^2|\textbf{S})=A\textbf{S}^2+B\textbf{S}+C\textbf{I}_n$ led for $n=1$ to the Laha-Lukacs study \cite{Laha-Lukacs60} which shows $M(A,B,C)$ is a natural exponential family.
 For $n\geq 2$ the structure of the $M(A,B,C)$ is not really understood: is it possible to pass easily from the knowledge of one element of $M(A,B,C)$ to a knowledge of the whole set as it is the case for an exponential family?
+One-parameter solutions are given in Remark \ref{Rem:Exp-Fam}.
 The answer is hidden in the structure of the PDE system. \end{question} \begin{question} The dimension of the set of solutions of the PDE systems from Theorem \ref{T1} is equal $4$ if $n=2$ and is unknown if $n\geq 3$.
 The subset of solutions that are analytic at zero has dimension $3$ for $n=2$, and is unknown for $n\geq 3$.
 A related system of PDEs in \cite{James:1955}, has a one-dimensional set of solutions analytic at $0$.